T-Breezy444/Tilikum/README.md

 - `train_model.py`: Main script for training the LLM.
 This includes data loading, model initialization, and the training loop.
 - `RedditVocab.txt`: The vocabulary file generated from the training corpus.
-- `best921.pkl`: A sample checkpoint of the best-performing model.
+- `best.pkl`: A sample checkpoint of the best-performing model.

 Feel free to tweak the script to fit your dataset or desired configuration.